rust-lang/book/second-edition/src/ch13-01-closures.md

 <span class="caption">Listing 13-6: Calling the `expensive_closure` we've
 defined</span>

-Now we've achieved the goal of unifying where `simulated_expensive_calculation` is called to one place, and we're only executing that code where we need the results.
-However, we've reintroduced one of the problems from Listing 13-3: we're still calling the closure twice in the first `if` block, which will call the expensive function twice and make the user wait twice as long as they need to.
+Now we've achieved the goal of unifying where the expensive calculation is called to one place, and we're only executing that code where we need the results.
+However, we've reintroduced one of the problems from Listing 13-3: we're still calling the closure twice in the first `if` block, which will call the expensive code twice and make the user wait twice as long as they need to.
 We could fix this problem by creating a variable local to that `if` block to hold the result of calling the closure, but there's another solution we can use since we have a closure.
 We'll get back to that solution in a bit; let's first talk about why there aren't type annotations in the closure definition and the traits involved with closures.

 ### Closure Type Inference and Annotation